jjg/botter/README.md

 | /messages/{id}/ | GET | Returns a JSON structure containing the data from a specific message |
 | /messages/ | PUT | Updates the data stored in the specified message |
 | /messages/{id}/ | DELETE | Removes the specified message from the system |

+### The Firehose
+You can see every message as it is posted by opening a websocket connection to the server on port 8080.

+## Authorization
+Botter auth is a little different.
+When you first create an account by `POST`ing a basic `bot` object (see *Data* section below), the response will include a token.
+This token will be needed for your next request that requires authorization.

+Each time you make a request that requires a token a new token will be generated and returned to you to be used in your next request.
+If an older token is re-used, the request will fail.
+This lets you know if something else has intercepted your token and made additional requets on your behalf.
+You can override this failure by specifying the `override` parameter on the request, if you know what's going on.

 ## Data
 All botter data is represented as JSON objects.
 No schema is enforced so `bot` and `message` objects can contain any amount of data and properties, however some minium properties are required for the system to operate.
 The examples below describe minimal JSON objects that can be used with botter: